-Section 34 of the Act also deals with the language of the arbitration, providing that if the parties fail to agree, it is for the tribunal to determine the language to be used in the proceedings.
+Section 34 of the Act also deals with the language of the arbitration, which, absent agreement between the parties, is a matter for the tribunal to determine.

 23 Commencement of arbitration

 How are arbitral proceedings initiated?

 If there is no agreement between the parties or choice of arbitration rules setting out how the arbitration is to be initiated, section 14 of the Act provides that arbitration is deemed to have commenced when one party gives notice in writing to the other party or to the appointing authority requiring that person to make an appointment.
 There are no particular formal requirements, except that this notice must be in writing.